Dear TexCare, #1mybookmark

 ANSWER:

-To put on potato flour or sprinkle salt, never do to take stains.
-It is a silly old house council, which initially rather is about hurrying up to get something white on the stain on the white tablecloth or sofa, so that the guest who has spilled should not feel embarrassed by his misbearing.
-When the stain is covered in something white, it's gone.
-A piece of paper towel would have been more expedient.
-It is a question of minimising the damage as quickly as possible by soaking up as much as possible the red wine.
+Never use potato flour or salt to remove stains.
+It's a silly old wives' tale that originally was more about quickly covering the stain on a white tablecloth or sofa so the guest who spilled wouldn't feel embarrassed about their mishap.
+Once the stain is covered with something white, it's "gone."..
+A piece of kitchen roll would have been more useful.
+It's all about minimizing the damage as quickly as possible by absorbing as much of the red wine as possible.

-Wet the spot with lukewarm water, squeeze TexCare Stain Remover on, and distribute, but don't rub.
+Wet the stained area with lukewarm water, squeeze TexCare Stain Remover on, and spread it around, but don't rub.

-Let the stain remover sit for a maximum of 1/2 hour.
-Take a hard-wrung cloth and press as much water as possible / Stain remover up the cloth.
-Then put on clean water and pick up with a new dry cloth, towel or disposable diaper, that is, something that sucks well.
+Let the Stain Remover sit for a maximum of 30 minutes.
+Take a well-wrung cloth and press as much water / Stain Remover into the cloth as possible.
+Then apply clean water and absorb with a new dry cloth, towel or disposable nappy, i.e. something that absorbs well.

 |